asavoullis/medium_content/mysql_example/README.md

 ## Contact

-For any questions or suggestions, please contact [Charilaos Savoullis](mailto:your-email@example.com).
+For any questions or more information, please contact me on medium [Charilaos Savoullis](https://medium.com/@casavoullis).

+## Additional Resources

+For more information, check out these helpful articles on Medium:

+1. The Ultimate Guide to Writing a Great README.md for Your Project by kc-clintone
+   - This comprehensive guide covers the structure, content, code snippets, and useful VSCode extensions for creating an outstanding README.md file.